The national species of Malta are the following:

 This very rare and endangered shrub is endemic to the Maltese Islands, mostly known from selected coastal cliffs in Malta and Gozo.
 It was declared the National Plant in 1971 due to its rarity and importance as a flagship species, and is legally protected through the Flora, Fauna and Natural Habitats Protection Regulations (S.L.
 549.44).
 The Maltese rock-centaury is subject to surveillance, monitoring and conservation measures to ensure the maintenance of range, population size, and habitat of this species, with some of such sites being actively managed.
 The ornamental species is also propagated ex situ and is also promoted and used in public gardens, urban and rural settings.
 It was also featured in stamps, posters and official currency (the third series of the LM1 banknote).

-1. The national invertebrate (MT: il-qabru; EN: Maltese freshwater crab; SN: Potamon fluviatile lanfrancoi)
+1. The national crustacean (MT: il-qabru; EN: Maltese freshwater crab; SN: Potamon fluviatile lanfrancoi)

 Maltese freshwater crab